 The prior Rule 53 required an initial meeting with the neutral.
 Many found such a meeting to be a productive start to working with the neutral and the court may consider requiring or suggesting such a meeting in the appointment order.
+However, not having this as explicit requirement affords the court and the parties flexibility to determine how to adapt the process to a particular case.

-☐ 11.
+□ 11.
 An appointment order may specify how parties and lawyers may submit documents and information to a neutral.